MicrosoftDocs/power-automate-docs/articles/desktop-flows/edit-desktop.md

 1. Select **Done** on the recorder control.

-1. Select **Save**, and then test your UI flow.
+1. Select **Save**, and then test your Windows recorder (V1) flow.

 ### Known issues for Remote Desktop recordings

-1. Ensure that all required inputs (computer name, username, and password) are filled in and saved before recording further steps in the same UI flow.
+1. Ensure that all required inputs (computer name, username, and password) are filled in and saved before recording further steps in the same Windows recorder (V1) flow.

-1. To attach to an existing remote desktop session, the session must have been launched earlier in the same UI flow.
+1. To attach to an existing remote desktop session, the session must have been launched earlier in the same Windows recorder (V1) flow.

 1. The recommended way to launch the Remote Desktop Connection (RDC) when recording is from the Remote Desktop Connection app (mstc.exe) from the Start menu.
 If Windows Security actions are recorded in addition to the **Launch Remote Desktop** action, they should be removed from the designer so that playback is not interrupted (this can happen when the Remote Desktop session is launched from a shortcut).

-1. Playback can fail if the UI flow was recorded on a screen with screen scaling (Windows Settings > Display > Screen Scaling) set to a value other than 100%.
+1. Playback can fail if the Windows recorder (V1) flow was recorded on a screen with screen scaling (Windows Settings > Display > Screen Scaling) set to a value other than 100%.
 As a workaround, ensure that screen scaling is set to 100% prior to recording.

 ## Handle error conditions